jrdelgado2018/GOV1347/blogs/blog1/Blog-One.md

 The implication of all
 this is that we can answer the question we set out to answer.
-Republicans did so well in the 2002 midterms not because they simply took advantage of gerrymandering to win proportionally more seats than votes.
+Republicans did so well in the 2002 midterms **not** because they simply took advantage of gerrymandering to win proportionally more seats than votes.
 There is not very much evidence to support that claim.
-Rather, it appears that their atypically increasing majority in the House was reflective of the country’s preferences at that time.
+Rather, it appears that their atypical performance in the midterms was in fact reflective of the country’s preferences and President Bush's popularity at that time.